 If you shop for precision lab balances, you may have noticed that some balances offer internal calibration as an option.
 If you have to use an acutely precise instrument for complex applications, you know how important calibration is.
 But if you have to pick between two calibration options, how do you choose?
 How do they differ?
 What are the pros and cons?
-All balances should be calibrated, but the higher the resolution of the weighing instruments, like analytical or micro balances, the more important the calibration.
+All balances should be calibrated, but the higher the resolution of the weighing instrument, the more important the calibration.
 Below we will dive into the different settings and help you pick which is right for you.

 You can define calibration as the act of verifying an instrument's readings when compared against a known standard (in the case of balances that is a mass) that reflects the standards of metrology.
 Calibration essentially validates that the instrument's results will be precise, helping to reduce errors and uncertainty in measurements.